Interview With Best Selling Suspense Author Donnell Ann Bell

 We recently reviewed the best seller novel The Past Came Hunting by Donnell Ann Bell (see here) and were certainly not disappointed with this entertaining work of suspense.
-Recipient of numerous awards for her fiction writing and the co-owner of Crimescenewriters, a Yahoo group for mystery/suspense writers, Donnell was raised in New Mexico’s Land of Enchantment and today calls Colorado home.
+Recipient of numerous awards for her fiction writing, Donnell was raised in New Mexico’s Land of Enchantment and today calls Colorado home.

 What comes next is a Q&A with the author about The Past Came Hunting, her inspirations and her favorite authors.